Kumarav04/SwiftBid-An-Auction-Application/README.md

 by clicking on the "Post a new Auction" button in the main menu after logging into an existing account or creating a new account.
 This will post a new auction by the user onto a list of all currently active listings.

-- You can generate the second required action related to the user story "viewing a list of X in Y" by clicking on the "Browse Auctions" button in the main menu after logging into an existing account or creating a new account.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking on the "Browse Auctions" button in the main menu after logging into an existing account or creating a new account.
 This will display all currently active listings.
+The user can also save auctions to their wish list and click on "View your wishlist" button in the main menu to display the auctions in their wish list.

-- The visual component, SwiftBid logo with slogan in this case, can be found in the log in page that is first displayed when the program is run.
+- The visual component, SwiftBid logo in this case, can be found in the login page that is first displayed when the program is run.

 - You can save the state of my application by clicking the appropriate option on the pop-up window that appears